-$\,$ EBIT decreased \$34.5 million primarily due to lower sales and higher depreciation and amortization expense.
+EBIT decreased \$33.4 million primarily due to lower sales and higher depreciation and amortization expense.

-Depreciation and amortization expense increased \$17.0 million due to the change in customer amortization method from a ten-year straight line method to a ten-year declining balance method for most accounts, the change to an eight-year declining balance method for the Westinghouse accounts, and the change in estimate of the useful life of goodwill from 40 years to 20 years.
+Depreciation and amortization expense increased \$17.0 million due to the change in customer amortization method from a 10-year straight line method to a 10-year declining balance method and the change in estimate of the useful life of goodwill from 40 years to 20 years.
 Additionally, Protection One's depreciation expense increased due to accelerated depreciation of the general ledger and accounts receivable systems installed in 1999.
 Protection One has decided to move to another general ledger and accounts receivable system in 2000.
-See Note 2 of the Notes to Consolidated Financial Statements for a discussion of the restatement of our financial statements.

-Six Months Ended June 30, 2000, Compared to Six Months Ended June 30, 1999: Sales decreased \$24.6 million primarily due to a decline in Protection One's customer base and the issuance of more customer credits as discussed above.
+Six Months Ended June 30, 2000, Compared to Six Months Ended June 30, 1999: Sales decreased \$19.4 million primarily due to a decline in Protection One's customer base and the issuance of more customer credits as discussed above.

-EBIT decreased \$70.4 million due to lower sales, higher cost of sales, higher depreciation and amortization expense and higher selling, general and administrative expenses.
+EBIT decreased \$68.2 million due to lower sales, higher cost of sales, higher depreciation and amortization expense and higher selling, general and administrative expenses.

-Cost of sales increased \$5.9 million due to increased compensation costs for additional personnel hired to improve the level of customer service at Protection One's monitoring stations, an increase in the cost of parts and materials, and increased telecom and vehicle
+Cost of sales increased \$8.6 million due to increased compensation costs for additional personnel hired to improve the level of customer service at Protection One's monitoring stations, an increase in the cost of parts and materials, and increased telecom and vehicle costs.

-Depreciation and amortization expense increased \$37.1 million primarily due to the change in customer amortization method from a ten-year straight line method to a ten-year declining balance method for most accounts, the change to an eight-year declining balance method for the Westinghouse accounts, and the change in estimate of useful life of goodwill from 40 years to 20 years.
+Depreciation and amortization expense increased \$37.1 million primarily due to the change in customer amortization method from a 10-year straight line method to a 10-year declining balance method and the change in estimate of useful life of goodwill from 40 years to 20 years.
 Additionally, Protection One's depreciation expense increased due to accelerated depreciation of the general ledger and accounts receivable systems installed in 1999.
 Protection One has decided to move to another general ledger and accounts receivable system in 2000.
-See Note 2 of the Notes to Consolidated Financial Statements for a discussion of the restatement of our financial statements.

-Selling, general and administrative expenses increased \$6.4 million primarily due to an increase in Protection One's bad debt and collection expenses as a result of an increased focus on collecting aged trade receivables.
+Selling, general and administrative expenses increased \$6.7 million primarily due to an increase in Protection One's bad debt and collection expenses as a result of an increased focus on collecting aged trade receivables.
 Protection One also had an increase in subcontract expense which was primarily for outside information technology support for the installation of new financial and monitoring software that began in November 1999.